 From the 1950s, several Kollywood movies portrayed Madras Tamil in the form of wordplays.

 Apart from the recognized languages, Chennai is the home of a unique language called as Madras Tamil or Madras Bashai.
-It is important to understand that Chennai Bashai is different than the various regional dialects of Tamil like:

 - Kongu Tamil - spoken in Coimbatore and across several districts in the western region of Tamil Nadu (Also Read: Slangy Chennai Tamil vs Twangy Kongu Tamil)